Questions to Consider Before Hiring a Divorce Attorney

 - When do you do billing?

-With any type of fee arrangements you should ask what costs and other expenses are covered.
+With any type of fee arrangement, you should ask what costs and other expenses are covered.
 Find out if the fee includes the lawyer's costs and overhead or are those charged separately?
 How will the costs for secretaries or paralegals be charged?

 You want to hire an attorney who has the experience and knowledge to handle your case.
 This attorney should also be comfortable in the courtroom but also willing to negotiate without the need of going to trial.